jatinshrivastava/Distributed-Systems-Project-03/README.md

 ### UTA ID: 1002032011
 <br />

+### Member 2 Name: Aditya Vikram Bhat
+### UTA ID: 1002014494

-# Distributed-Systems-Project-01
+# Distributed-Systems-Project-03
-#### CSE 5306: Distributed Systems Project 01: Demonstrating a Client-Machine2 model utilizing Remote Procedure Call (RPC) based communication.
-The services include File Upload, Download, Delete, Rename and performing synchronous and asynchronous computations such as Adding two numbers and Sorting an array.
+#### CSE 5306: Distributed Systems Project 03: Implementation of a 2-phase distributed commit(2PC) protocol and with controlled and randomly injected failures.

 # Detailed Instructions to Compile and Run the code
     1. Install the Maven dependencies.
     2. Build the project by clicking on Build > Build Project.
-    3. Run Machine1.java, Machine2.java, and Machine3.java.
+    3. Run Coordinator.java, Client.java, and Participant.java.
+    4. You can run multiple instances of Participant.java.
-    4. Follow the instructions displayed in the client console.
+    5. Follow the instructions displayed in the client console.